meiyalian/JamesBondGame/README.md

 - Flexibility.
 As a `WeaponItem` it can be used by any `Actor` that owns this item and is allowed to `Throw`.
 ##### Cons
 - If this item will only be possessed by very few `Actors`, then this class unnecessarily increased the complexity of the game.

+### Oxygen Tank
+***
+##### Design
+- Create a `OxygenTank` class that extends `Item`.
+- In each play turn, the program will check if the player is on the moon.
+If the player is on the moon, in each play turn the program will call the usedOxygen() method inside the `OxygenTank` to reduce 1 oxygen point.
+- It is assumed that there will be oxygen provided inside the rocket (`RocketPad`).
+Hence, when the player stays inside the rocket (even on the moon), the oxygen points will not go down.
+- It will also check the inventory list of the `Player` in each play turn, if an empty `OxygenTank` (contains 0 oxygen point) is found, this `Item` will be removed.
+- There is also a checkOxygenPoints() method added in the `Player` class to calculate how many oxygen points does the `Player` have.
+A message about the information of current oxygen points owned by the player will be printed in every play turn once the player arrives the moon and gets out of the rocket.
+- In each play turn, the program will check if the total amount of oxygen points owned by the `Player`.
+Once it reaches 0, the player will be sent back to Earth.

+### Space Suit
+***
+##### Design
+- Create a `SpaceSuit` class that extends `Item`.
+- Has `SpaceTravel` from the enum `SkillList`.
+- After a rocket is built, the `RocketPad` will check if the `Player` has the `SpaceTravel` skill (i.e. If the player has the `SpaceSuit`), and also if the `Player` has at least 1 oxygen point to decide if the `Player` could go to the moon.

 ### MagicPill (Bonus)
 ***